 Prof. Cross accepts Tokyo Tech undergraduate 4th year students, graduate student applicants and visiting researchers into his lab on the Ookayama campus (in Meguro, Tokyo).
 Both Japanese and international students are welcome to apply to join the lab.
-Please note that MEXT scholarships for degree-seeking international students are very limited.
+Please note that MEXT scholarships for degree-seeking international students are very limited and extremely competitive.
 If you are seeking a scholarship, please consider applying for scholarships in your home country offered by the Japanese embassy, JICA, JSPS and via foundations.

 Lab Applications Part 1.

 0. How did you learn about the Cross lab (google search, facebook, instagram, Tokyo Tech homepage, TSE department faculty list....)?

 1. What are you currently doing (work, research, student)?

 2. Which Tokyo Tech graduate degree program are you applying for IGP-A, Embassy MEXT scholarship, IPG-C (ext. scholarship or self-funded), General (Ippan A or B for Japanese language applicants), working-adult, or other ?